JustRedTTG/PGE_Docs/docs/source/sound-and-music.rst

     pe.music.play(1)

-How about if we want to play it infinitly?
+How about if we want to play it infinitely?

 No problem!